 We now assume

-and substitute \eqref{m11sq=m22sq} in the determining equations \eqref{E:systemRed1}.
-The 148 simplest of these equations are of the form \eqref{E:hbb=0} again, and we solve and substitute the resulting equations in the total system of determining equations.
-The only free parameters $b_{ij}$ in the determining equations can now be taken as
+and substituting \eqref{m11sq=m22sq} in the determining equations \eqref{E:systemRed1}.
+The 148 simplest of these equations are of the form \eqref{E:hbb=0}, and we solve and substitute the resulting equations in the total system of determining equations.
+The only free parameters $b_{ij}$ in the determining equations can now be taken as:

-Because of \eqref{m11sq=m22sq}, the mass-squared matrix will remain diagonal under any additional Higgs basis transformations, hence we have freedom to reduce the potential some more, without introducing a new $m_{12}^2$ parameter.
-We therefore choose to diagonalize the matrix $\Lambda$ of \eqref{E:Lambda2HDM}, which means
+Because of \eqref{m11sq=m22sq}, the mass-squared matrix will remain diagonal under any additional Higgs basis transformations, hence, we have the freedom to further reduce the potential, without introducing a new $m_{12}^2$ parameter.
+Therefore, we choose to diagonalize the matrix $\Lambda$ in \eqref{E:Lambda2HDM}, which means that

 cf.~\eqref{E:diagLambdapars}, where the latter reduction $\Im(\lambda_5)=0$ is the same as before, cf.~\eqref{E:parsDiagMM}.

 \paragraph{Assuming $\Re(\lambda_5)\ne 0$} Additionally, we will now assume